Julius and Ethel Rosenberg: Execution

-The execution was delayed from the originally scheduled date of June 18, because Supreme Court Associate Justice William O. Douglas had granted a stay of execution on the previous day.
-That stay resulted from intervention in the case by Fyke Farmer, a Tennessee lawyer whose efforts had previously been scorned by the Rosenbergs' attorney, Emanuel Hirsch Bloch.

-The execution was scheduled for 11 p.m. that evening, during the Sabbath, which begins and ends around sunset.
+The execution was delayed from the scheduled date of June 18 because Supreme Court Associate Justice William O. Douglas had granted a stay of execution on the previous day.
+This stay resulted from intervention in the case by Fyke Farmer, a Tennessee lawyer whose efforts had been scorned by Bloch.
+The execution was scheduled for 11 p.m. the evening of June 19, during the Sabbath, which begins and ends around sunset.
 Bloch asked for more time, filing a complaint that execution on the Sabbath offended the defendants' Jewish heritage.
 Rhoda Laks, another attorney on the Rosenbergs' defense team, also made this argument before Judge Kaufman.
 The defense's strategy backfired.
-Kaufman, who also stated his concerns about executing the Rosenbergs on the Sabbath, rescheduled the execution for 8 p.m.—before sunset and the Sabbath—the regular time for executions at Sing Sing.
+Kaufman, who stated his concerns about executing the Rosenbergs on the Sabbath, rescheduled the execution for 8 p.m.—before sunset and the Sabbath—the regular time for executions at Sing Sing where they were being held.

-On June 19, 1953, Julius died after the first electric shock.
+On June 19, 1953, Julius died from the first electric shock.
 Ethel's execution did not go smoothly.
-After she was given the normal course of three electric shocks, attendants removed the strapping and other equipment only to have doctors determine that Ethel's heart was still beating.
+After she was given the normal course of three electric shocks, attendants removed the strapping and other equipment only to have doctors determine that her heart was still beating.
 Two more electric shocks were applied, and at the conclusion eyewitnesses reported that smoke rose from her head.
+The Rosenbergs were the only American civilians executed for espionage during the Cold War.
 The funeral services were held in Brooklyn on June 21.
-Ethel and Julius Rosenberg were buried at Wellwood Cemetery, a Jewish cemetery in Pinelawn, New York.
-The Times reported that 500 people attended, while some 10,000 stood outside:
+The Rosenbergs are buried at Wellwood Cemetery, a Jewish cemetery in Pinelawn, New York.
+The Times reported that 500 people attended and some 10,000 stood outside:

 In 1953, socialist historian W. E. B. Du Bois wrote a poem titled "The Rosenbergs", which began "Crucify us, Vengeance of God, as we crucify two more Jews" and ended "Who has been crowned on yonder stair?
 Red Resurrection?
 Or Black Despair?"

-The Rosenbergs were the only American civilians executed for espionage during the Cold War.